-Notice, every time there's a 1/7 representing the fact that he won.
-But every subsequent value, there's another 6/7 fraction introduced into the calculation.
-You can actually come up with a formula here.
+However, the thing that I'm wanting you to notice is how do these calculations differ?
+Well, you'll notice every time there's a 1/7 representing the fact that he won, but every subsequent value, there's another 6/7 fraction introduced into the calculation.
+So here, there wasn't any.
+Here, there's one, here, there's two, the next time would be three.
+So what you should notice is we can actually come up with a formula here.

-If the geometric distribution is appropriate and x is the number of trials until you get a success, then the probability that it takes you exactly k trials to obtain a success probability of success is p.
+So if the geometric distribution is appropriate, and X is the number of trials until you get a success, then the probability that it takes you exactly k trials to obtain a success, well, probability of success is p.
 You only do that once.
+So you fail, fail, fail, fail, fail every time except for the last time, when you succeed.
+So fail, fail, fail, fail, fail, and success.

-You’re interested in how many trials it takes in order to do that.
-When that's the case, the probability that it requires any particular number of trials can be found by multiplying the probability of failure together by all the trials for all the trials except one of them, the last one, and multiplying by the probability of success the one time.
-Typically, these values are found on a calculator.
-But we show that it's not horribly difficult to find them on a tree diagram..
+So to recap, geometric probability follows the geometric setting, so two outcomes per trial, success and failure, fixed probability of success on each trial, independent trials, but this time, instead of how many successes, we know we're only going to succeed once, and we're interested in how many trials it takes in order to do that.
+When that's the case, the probability that it requires any particular number of trials can be found by multiplying the probability of failure together by all the trials, for all the trials except one of them, the last one, and multiplying by the probability of success the one time.
+Typically, these values are found on a calculator, but we showed that it's not horribly difficult to find them on a tree diagram either.
+So we talked about the geometric distribution in this tutorial.
+Good luck, and we'll see you next time.